run-serverless/playwright-chromium-lambda-layer/README.md

-# Playwright AWS Lambda Layer
+# Playwright and Chromium AWS Lambda Layer

 An AWS Lambda Layer containing [Playwright](https://www.npmjs.com/package/playwright) and Chromium, optimized for AWS Lambda with Node.js 22.x runtime, and deployed using the Serverless Framework v4.